RakitinDen/pytorch-recursive-gumbel-max-trick/README.md

 * Spanning tree (Kruskal's algorithm).

 For each of the variables, the implementation contains:
-* Sampling structured variable and the execution trace (applying one of the algorithms above to a perturbed input)
+* Sampling structured variable and the execution trace
 * Calculating log probability of the execution trace
 * Sampling from the conditional distribution of the exponentials given the execution trace.